kokyriakidis/batchtoolscc/README.md

 It's a good idea to check that everything is configured properly before trying to run the pipeline.
 To test that sending jobs works you could try running the following commands:

 **If you are absolutely sure that your function works, you can take a shortcut and use `batchtoolscc` in an `lapply` fashion using [btlapply()](https://mllg.github.io/batchtools/reference/btlapply).
-You create first the registry and this function calls [batchMap()](https://mllg.github.io/batchtools/reference/batchMap.html), wait for the jobs to terminate with [waitForJobs()](https://mllg.github.io/batchtools/reference/waitForJobs) and then uses [reduceResultsList()](https://mllg.github.io/batchtools/reference/reduceResultsList) to return the results.**
+You have to create first the registry and this function calls [batchMap()](https://mllg.github.io/batchtools/reference/batchMap.html), wait for the jobs to terminate with [waitForJobs()](https://mllg.github.io/batchtools/reference/waitForJobs) and then uses [reduceResultsList()](https://mllg.github.io/batchtools/reference/reduceResultsList) to return the results.**

 ```
 module load nixpkgs/16.09 gcc/7.3.0  r/3.6.0